Debt Management Center

 When you request a waiver, you are requesting that we terminate collection action on a debt.

 You now have two options (Portable Document File or Fillable Form) to complete the Financial Status Report Form.
 Adobe Acrobat Reader is required to complete the Financial Status Report in either format.

-Attention Furloughed Federal employees (Veterans and Family members) who have a VBA overpayment
+Attention Furloughed Federal employees and Contractors (Veterans and Family members) who have a VBA overpayment

 Important Note for Veterans, members of the Armed Forces and family members.